Detoxification (detox) diets are more popular than ever.

-- Avoiding all allergenic foods, and then slowly reintroducing them.
+- Avoiding all allergenic foods, then slowly reintroducing them.

 - Exercising regularly.

-Bottom Line: There are many kinds of detoxes.
-Some of them involve fasting, eating specific foods, avoiding harmful ingredients and taking supplements.
+SUMMARY There are many kinds of detoxes.
+They almost always involve fasting, eating specific foods, avoiding harmful ingredients, and/or taking supplements.

-Detox diets rarely identify the specific toxins they aim to remove or how exactly they eliminate them.
+Detox diets rarely identify the specific toxins they aim to remove.
+The mechanisms by which they work are also unclear.

-In fact, there is little to no evidence that detox diets actually remove any "toxins" from your body.
+In fact, there is little to no evidence that detox diets remove any toxins from your body.

-Your body is actually very capable of cleansing itself, through the liver, feces, urine and sweat.
-The liver makes toxic substances harmless, and then makes sure they're released from the body (3, 4, 5, 6, 7).
+What’s more, your body is capable of cleansing itself through the liver, feces, urine, and sweat.
+Your liver makes toxic substances harmless, then ensures that they're released from your body (3, 4, 5, 6, 7).

-However, generally speaking, these compounds are removed from or limited in commercial products today (15).
+However, these compounds generally are removed from or limited in commercial products today (15).

-All that being said, there is little evidence that detox diets actually help remove any of these compounds.
+Overall, there is little evidence that detox diets help eliminate any of these compounds.

-Bottom Line: Detox diets rarely identify the specific toxins they're removing, and there is little evidence that they even remove any toxins.
-Your body can clear itself of most toxins through the liver, feces, urine and sweat.
+SUMMARY Detox diets rarely identify the specific toxins they're claimed to remove, and evidence that they remove toxins at all is lacking.
+Your body can clear itself of most toxins through the liver, feces, urine, and sweat.